microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

 }
 ```

-Now let's connect our solution to CosmosDB.
-Add a Nuget package reference to the `Microsoft.Azure.DocumentDB.Core` version 1.3.0 to the `Microsoft.Knowzy.OrdersAPI` project.
+Now let's connect our solution to our data store in [CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) that was created as part of task [4.1.1][[411].

+Start by adding a Nuget package reference to `Microsoft.Azure.DocumentDB.Core` version 1.3.0 to the `Microsoft.Knowzy.OrdersAPI` project.

 Add a new folder called `Data` to the `Microsoft.Knowzy.OrdersAPI` project.
 This folder will have the classes that interact with your CosmosDB data store.

-Add a new interface called `IOrdersStore.cs` to the `Data` folder and populate it with:
+Add a new interface called `IOrdersStore.cs` to the `Data` folder and populate it with the following:

 ```csharp
 using System;